tree-sitter/tree-sitter-cli/README.md

 ### Creating a language

 Create a `grammar.js` in the root directory of your module.
-This file should export a single function that takes an object containing the rule builder functions, and returns an object describing the language's grammar:
+This file should create and export a grammar object using tree-sitter's helper functions:

 ```js
 module.exports = grammar({